 Date 8.9.2022

 Changes - Added stage forcing parameter to function descriptions. - Fixes to "Real time signals to comm" description. - Added "Ethernet port" parameter description to IEC61850, IEC104 and Modbus TCP descriptions. - Removed "Measurement update interval" settings from Modbus description.
 No longer in use. - Renamed "System integration" chapter to "Communication" and restructured the chapters to be closer to how they are in the menus. - Added "Event logger" chapter.

 Revision 2.09

 Date 14.3.2023

-Changes Updated the Arcteq logo on the cover page and refined the manual's visual look.
-Added the "Safety information" chapter and changed the notes throughout the document accordingly.
-Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'.
-Updated the rated values for the change-over CPU digital outputs in "Technical data".
-Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements").
-Added the RTD function description and its technical data.
+Changes - Updated the Arcteq logo on the cover page and refined the manual's visual look. - Added the "Safety information" chapter and changed the notes throughout the document accordingly. - Changed the "IED user interface" chapter's title to "Device user interface" and replaced all 'IED' terms with 'device' or 'unit'. - Updated the rated values for the change-over CPU digital outputs in "Technical data". - Added the maximum and minimum allowed tracking frequencies to the settings table of the "Frequency tracking and scaling" chapter (under "Measurements"). - Added the RTD function description and its technical data.

 Revision 2.10

 Date 19.6.2023

 Changes - Updated order codes.

 Revision 2.11

 Date 29.11.2023

-Changes - Added spring lock cage options for connectors.
-See the "Ordering information" chapter Updated the contact address for technical support in the "Contact and reference information" chapter.
+Changes Added spring lock cage options for connectors.
+See the "Ordering information" chapter.
+Updated the contact address for technical support in the "Contact and reference information" chapter.

 Revision 2.12

 Date January 2024

 Changes - Added Chinese and Kazakh languages as language options in "General menu".

+Revision 2.13

+Date September 2024

+Changes - Corrected the number of devices that fit a 19 in rack in the "Dimensions and installation" chapter.

+Revision 2.14

+Date June 2025

+Changes - Updated the product and packaging weights Order code table updated.